Get ready. We're gearing up for our upcoming events.

 - All of the sprockets should be on parallel shafts with their corresponding teeth on the same plane in order for sprockets and the chain to work effectively

-Companies with strong marketing and sales alignment increase revenue 20% more annually.
+Companies with strong marketing and sales alignment increase revenue by 20% annually.

-Here are 5 parts to gear up Smarketing:
+Here are five parts to gear up Smarketing:

 1. Speak the same language